 In May 1748, Frederick and his sister exchanged two letters which are remarkable in many ways; not only do they provide an extraordinary insight into their philosophical beliefs and their unique relationship as royal brother and sister.
 As an exercise in affection and imagination, they wrote one another letters from the perspective of their respective dogs, Frederick’s greyhound Biche [‘Doe’]and Wilhelmine’s dwarf spaniel, Folichon.
 Enlightened and sentimental, we must remember that it was also typical in formal language to ‘lay oneself’ at the feet of another, in polite correspondence.

 A dog features in the well-known portrait of Frederick and Wilhelmine by the Berlin court painter Antoine Pesne, showing them as children, as early as 1714.
 Dogs continue to feature in the posthumous paintings of Frederick’s life, as imagined by the artist Adolf Menzel, who places a dog within the philosophical company gathered around the King’s table at Sanssouci, ‘Table Talk at Sanssouci’, underpinning the idea that a dog was somehow part of that fascination, of observational questioning and intellectual behaviour.
-Dogs flit like shadows in the background of the propaganda films about Frederick, starring the celebrated actor Otto Gebühr, which follow the King into his cedarwood library, a sacred space, into which the dogs – surrounded by the busts of ancient philosophers such as – clearly have admittance.
+Dogs flit like shadows in the background of the propaganda films about Frederick, starring the celebrated actor Otto Gebühr, following the King into his cedarwood library, a sacred space, into which the dogs – surrounded by the busts of ancient philosophers – clearly have privileged admittance.
 Wilhelmine, in turn, memorialised her beloved spaniel, Folichon, in paint as well as ink.
 He is depicted in one of the ceiling paintings in her Audience Chamber in the Altes Schloss in the Eremitage at Bayreuth.
 The painting depicts the saga of Chilonis and Kleombrotos.
 Indeed, the presence of Folichon helps us to understand that Wilhelmine must identify herself with Chilonis and the ancient story of self-sacrifice and submission.
 Folichon was also painted on the ceiling of one of Wilhelmine’s music rooms (Kirsten Heckmann-Janz, et al. Solange wir zu zweit sind, Friedrich der Grosse und Wilhelmine, Markgräfin von Bayreuth, 213).

 Frederick had Biche painted similarly, into the lap of the goddess Diana, in Sanssouci’s intimate Concert Room.
 Biche in fact, died in the Concert Room – immortalised in Menzel’s iconic painting ‘Flute Concert at Sanssouci’ – in 1752, causing the distraught Frederick to write: ‘I was ashamed that the death of a dog struck me so deeply…’ His beloved whippet Superb, was in his room when he died at Sanssouci on 17 August 1786.
 He would eventually share his actual burial vault on the terrace with the greyhound Alcmene, an extraordinary honour not shared by the other ten whippets, who were instead interred alongside their celebrated, royal master (J. C. Freier, Leben und Charakter Friedrichs II, Königs von Preussen, Pg 89, 1795).
 Biche was also painted in her own right by Antoine Pesne, with her collar, clearly identifying her as a royal dog, owned by ‘the Great’ Frederick.Antoine Pesne painted Wilhelmine in what is probably the best-known portrait of her in the 1740s – at Schloss Ludwigsburg – showing her holding a book in contemplation, with Folichon tucked under her right arm.
 Ten years after Wilhelmine’s death, Frederick erected a Temple of Friendship in his sister’s memory, south of the central allee near the Neues Palais in Park Sanssouci at Potsdam.
 At the centre is a marble statue of Wilhelmine, clearly inspired by the best-known portrait by Antoine Pesne; similarly immortalised is Folichon, who is under Wilhelmine’s right arm.
 It was completed in 1770 and designed by the architect Carl Philipp Christian von Gontard, as a classical pendant to the Antikentempel on the park’s northern axis.
 Folichon appears to have been buried in the grounds of Wilhelmine’s Eremitage at Bayreuth.